-Leaves alternate, simple, oblong to ovate in shape, 4 to 7 inches long with a base that is a narrow wedge shape to triangular with the point forming the short stalk.
-There will be 7 to 10 (5 to 9) ascending lobes looking like fingers, and a rounded apex at the top end of the leaf.
+Leaves are alternate, simple, oblong to ovate in shape, 4 to 7 inches long with a base that is a narrow wedge shape to triangular with the point forming the short stalk.
+There will be 7 to 10 (sometimes 5 to 9) ascending lobes looking like fingers, and a rounded apex at the top end of the leaf.
 The lateral lobes indent to the mid-vein by 1/3 to 7/8ths of the distance and have a rounded sinus.
 The tips of some lobes may develop a few indentations forming rounded teeth.
 The upper surface is a bright gray-green and underside is more whitish with erect hairs that disappear as the leaf matures.
 The secondary leaf veins are arched.
-Fall color can be yellow to yellowish-red to mulberry which Eloise Butler referred to when she wrote: "The white oaks lend a distinctive tint of a peculiarly rich mulberry red" [Note 1].
+Fall color can be yellow to yellowish-red to mulberry which Eloise Butler referred to when she wrote: "The white oaks lend a distinctive tint of a peculiarly rich mulberry red" [Note 2].
 Leaves from the juvenile part of the tree can resemble those of Swamp White Oak and Bur Oak.

 Seed: The female flowers mature to an ovoid to oblong acorn, 3/4 to 1 inch long, at least 1/4 enclosed in a warty cap (this is highly variable as to cap coverage and acorn size by geographic location) with tight scales that have appressed grayish hairs.
-They usually appear in groups of 1 to 3 (generally in pairs) on a short stalk.
+They usually appear in groups of 1 to 3 (generally in pairs) each on a short stalk.
 The acorn matures in late summer into autumn of the first year as do most species in Quercus Sect.
 Quercus - the White Oak Group.
 They usually drop off the cup at maturity.
 The nut is light brown and can germinate immediately on falling from the tree.
 Dispersion is by animals.
 Trees require some age before bearing - upwards of 20 years.

 Habitat: White Oak grows best in moist well drained soils, uplands and lowlands, but adapts to heavier soils.
 It grows slowly and is long-lived.
 The root system is a deep taproot and spreading lateral roots and will vigorously sprout from a stump.
 White Oak is very sensitive to soil compaction in the root zone.
 It is a highly variable species and will hybridize with Swamp White Oak and Bur Oak.